 By offering digital innovations, we add fresh momentum to our customers' business models and are thus pioneering tomorrow's world.
 As a "transformation enabler", our portfolio also addresses the sustainability of our customers' businesses.
 Our solutions offer opportunities to contain climate change and tackle the growing shortage of resources.
-The adjustments to our portfolio of services arise at innovation workshops held together with our customers.
-This process is promoted by ideas competitions held within our workforce.
+The innovation workshops we hold together with our customers are one way in which the adjustments to our portfolio of services arise.
 This materiality aspect therefore has great economic implications both for us and for our customers.